International SOS: Defense Contractor to Pay $940,000 to Resolve Allegations of Withholding Discounts from TRICARE.

 International SOS vs Tricare – Part 2

 “My Office is committed to protecting the integrity of federal healthcare billing regulations,” said U.S. Attorney McSwain.
 “We will hold accountable any federal contractor who chooses to engage in conduct that undermines those regulations, and therefore overburdens American taxpayers, by overbilling federal healthcare programs.”

-This settlement resolves allegations in a lawsuit by a former International SOS Regional Flight Desk Manager, under the qui tam (or whistleblower) provisions of the False Claims Act.
+This settlement resolves allegations in a lawsuit by a former ISOS Regional Flight Desk Manager, under the qui tam (or whistleblower) provisions of the False Claims Act.
 The qui tam provisions permit private parties to sue for false claims on behalf of the government and to receive a share of any recovery.
-The relator here will receive $165,000 as his share of the recovery in the case.
+Thus the relator here will receive $165,000 as his share of the recovery in the case.
 The relator was represented by Franklin J. Rooks, Jr., Esq. of Morgan Rooks, P.C., and Jared A. Jacobson, Esq. of Jared Jacobson Law, LLC.

 “We thank the whistleblower for coming forward and providing essential assistance to the government.
 This concerned citizen’s information and assistance was critical to our office’s investigative efforts in this matter, and we deeply appreciate that contribution,” said U.S. Attorney McSwain.